Author

 To prepare the Prince-seeker to find a man worth keeping, Tobler demolishes various myths that keep women unhappy and men irresponsible.
 She is optimistic - convincingly so - about any woman's prospects for success.
 Any relationship problem, in the upbeat practitioner's view, can be solved.
 All sorts of marital issues as well as how to know which man to keep and which to throw away are dealt with swiftly and provocatively.

-If after reading the nuggets and completing the exercises the reader still considers finding her Prince Charming unlikely, there is a section of practical hints on how to find the right psychotherapist.
+If after reading the nuggets the reader still considers finding her Prince Charming unlikely, there is a section of practical hints on how to find the right psychotherapist.

 Ultimately, Tobler's message is that developing a strong and healthy relationship with oneself is within every woman's power, though perhaps not all women can overcome early conditioning without professional help.